Yes, Yes, and Yes!

 - Take the stairs.
 If you do not have orthopedic issues and can walk up a flight of stairs, step away from the elevator and take the stairs instead.

-- Spend some time with your children or grandchildren at the park.
+- Spend some time with your children or grandchildren in the park.
 They will definitely keep you moving.

 If you take advantage of these ideas, it will not even seem like you’re exercising.